integromat/vscode-apps-sdk/TESTS.md

 Clone the app
 -------------

-### Test: Clone the app with no workspace opened
+### Test: Clone the app with no folder opened

 Expected result:

-1. Error message "No workspace opened." is displayed.
+1. Error message "No folder opened." is displayed.

 ### Test: Clone the app with workspace opened